 An air conditioner tune-up is a maintenance that pays you back.
 Here are the most important ways you can save by being proactive:

-- Improve your system’s efficiency.
 A thorough tune-up involves cleaning, testing, and adjusting the entire system for peak efficiency.
 All air conditioners lose efficiency as they age, and units that aren’t maintained become inefficient much faster.
-Maximizing your system’s efficiency is the key to controlling your utility bills -- and it helps your home cool down faster!
+Maximizing your system’s efficiency is the key to controlling your utility bills — and it helps your home cool in a faster and more evenly distributed way!

-- Avoid emergency service calls.
 Many unexpected system breakdowns can be avoided altogether with preventative maintenance.
-By scheduling an air conditioner tune-up every year, you’ll stay one step ahead of emergency repairs.
+By scheduling an air conditioner tune-up every year, you’ll stay one step ahead of emergency repairs, which can often cost you a pretty penny.

-- Fix small problems, skip big ones.
 Air conditioners are complex systems, and small, cheap-to-fix problems can grow into big, expensive ones if left unaddressed.
-This can even happen when your air conditioner seems to be working fine.
-But if you tune up your system every year, you’ll catch these problems early and save.
+Even if your system seems to be working just fine, there could be internal problems brewing.
+But if you tune up your system every year, you’ll catch these problems early and save big on future AC repairs.

-- Give your air conditioner a long life.
-Lack of maintenance can take its toll, shaving years off the life of an air conditioner.
-But if you maintain your system annually, the opposite can happen -- you can make your unit last longer than average, potentially saving you thousands over the many years you’ll own your home.
+Lack of maintenance can take its toll on your system, shaving years off the life of an air conditioner.
+But with annual tune-up appointments, you can make your unit last longer than average.
+This has the potential to save you thousands of dollars over the many years you’ll own your home.

 Can I Tune-Up my AC Unit Myself?

-To properly perform an AC tune-up, a qualified HVAC technician is required.
+No, you should not try to tune up your AC unit on your own.
+To properly perform an AC tune-up, an HVAC technician is required.
 While you can aid in keeping your unit working properly by regularly replacing your air filters and removing the debris around your outdoor AC unit, the majority of the AC tune-up requires a skilled, qualified professional.

 If you are looking to save money, read our article on The Top 5 Ways to Save With Your AC.